 The MHS Key Club is sponsored by the Middleton Kiwanis Club and is a part of Key Club International, the largest community service organization for high school students in the country.
 Through service, Key Club seeks to better the community while developing student leaders.
 Key Club is a student-led organization that does many exciting projects including working at school carnivals, volunteering at area run/walks, visiting with the elderly, and running our Halloween food drive for MOM, just to name a few.
 Leadership training opportunities are also available to interested members.

-The MHS Key Club organizes the MHS Relay for Life, which raised over $100,000 for the American Cancer Society since its inaugural year.
-For more information on our relay coming up this Spring, please visit our Relay for Life site at http://www.relayforlife.org/middletonhs
+The MHS Key Club also helps to organize MHS' Relay for Life, which has raised over $120,000 for the American Cancer Society since its inaugural year.
+For more information on our relay this Spring, please visit our Relay for Life site

-Key Club meetings take place two Thursdays a month in the PAC.
+Key Club meetings usually take place two Thursdays a month in the PAC.
 Meetings begin promptly at 7:50am.
 Please arrive a few minutes early to sign in.
-For more information about meeting dates and times please visit our club website: http://www.sites.google.com/site/middletonkeyclub/home
+For more information about meeting dates and times please visit our club website

 All Middleton High School and Clark Street Community School students are welcome to be members of the Key Club.
-To become a member, students must submit $17.50 in membership due (this is seperate from the MHS club fee).
-Checks should be made payable to "MHS Key Club" and be turned in at the Key Club meeting or to Ms. Revello's mailbox.
+To become a member, students must submit $15.00 in membership dues in addition to the $21.00 school club fee.
+All payments MUST be made through the school FeePay system with scholarships available to students in need.
 Members and their parents/guardians must also read the "Informational Parent Letter" and sign the "Membership Expectations Form."
-This form should be turned in with dues at a Key Club meeting.
+This form should be turned in at a Key Club meeting or to Ms. Revello's mailbox.
 Finally, students must fill out a Google form in order to be considered a rostered member of Key Club.
-Forms and resources can be found here: https://www.sites.google.com/site/middletonkeyclub/about-us-1/join
+Forms and resources can be found here

 Megan Revello: firstname.lastname@example.org Phone: 608 829 9731